What is an apprenticeship?

-Employment can be offered either on a fixed-term or permanent basis.
-However, the apprenticeship must last a minimum of 12 months, regardless of age or prior experience.
+Employment can be offered either on a fixed-term or permanent basis, however the apprenticeship must last a minimum of 12 months and a day, regardless of age or prior experience.

 Do apprentices have to be employed full time?

-The minimum duration of 12 months is based on an apprentice working at least 30 hours a week, including any off-the-job training they undertake.
-If the apprentice works fewer than 30 hours a week, or where a part-time working pattern is needed, you must agree with the training provider to extend the apprenticeship accordingly.
+The minimum duration of 12-months and a day is based on an apprentice working at least 30 hours per week, including any off-the-job training they undertake.
+If the apprentice works fewer than 30 hours per week, or where a part-time working pattern is needed, you must agree with the training provider to extend the apprenticeship accordingly.

 Is there a limit to the number of apprentices an employer can have?

-No, employers can take on as many apprentices as they can support and the apprenticeship levy that your organisation pays into can support with the funding.
+No - employers can take on as many apprentices as they can fund and support.

 How are apprenticeships taught?

 Apprenticeships allow for flexible learning alongside your job, with each course being taught differently.
-Some of our courses require you to attend sessions on campus in either block sessions or on day release, whilst others are mostly distant learning with you undertaking your study online.
-Your time studying is considered ‘off-the-job’ training.
-Examples of these off-the-job elements include independent study, taught block sessions, workplace mentor meetings, and online learning.
+Some of our courses require you to attend sessions on campus in either block sessions or on a day release basis, whilst others are predominately distant learning with you undertaking your study online.
+Your time studying is considered ‘off-the-job’ training, examples of these off-the-job elements include independent study, taught block sessions, workplace mentor meetings, and online learning.

 Who can apply for an apprenticeship?